JoeFri85/simpleMCD/README.md

 	/help

 The following are advanced configuration options for if you want to change the allotted resources to run the server or if your configureation is different from the default settings.
-Any configurations will be done in the simpleMCD.service file, after changing this file it is required to reload and restart the daemon
+Any configurations will be done in the simpleMCD.service file, after changing this file it is required to reload and restart the daemon:

 	systemctl daemon-reload
 	systemctl restart simpleMCD

 The file is commented thoroghly for configuration purposes but here is a rundown of what can be changed.
-By default this daemon is set to allot 1Gb of ram to running the server but it can be adjusted in the second ExecStart= line.
+By default this daemon is set to allot 1Gb of ram to running the server but it can be adjusted in the second ExecStart= line:

 	ExecStart=/usr/bin/screen -S minecraft -X stuff "java -Xmx1G -Xms1G -jar minecraft_server.jar -nogui\r"

-The first ExecStart= line should be changed if the location of your minecraft files is not the /srv/minecraft directory.
+The first ExecStart= line should be changed if the location of your minecraft files is not the /srv/minecraft directory:

 	ExecStart=/usr/bin/screen -S minecraft -X stuff "cd /srv/minecraft\r"

-The path to the minecraftStop script should be changed on the ExecStop= line if yours differs.

-	ExecStop=/srv/minecraft/minecraftStop
+If you are finding that the screen session is terminating too fast you can adjust that on this line, the default is 5 seconds:

+	xecStop=/usr/bin/timeout 5 sleep 5

-If the user that owns the minecraft files is different, then the correct user should be entered on the User= line.
+If the user that owns the minecraft files is different, then the correct user should be entered on the User= line:

 	User=minecraft

+If you desire to change the description that is displayed in systemctl, you can change the Description= line:

+	Description=Simple Mincraft Daemon